bibleexchange/courses/_church-history/en/300_imperial-church/imperial-church.md

 The council did not "create" the idea of the Trinity, since the Trinity was a part of church worship since the beginning (for example, it was used in the baptism rite).
 In Nicea they formed the vocabulary to describe what they already believed about God.

+### The Council of Constantinople (AD 381)

+Some people did not believe that the Holy Spirit was God, because He did not speak for Himself.
+They said that He was not a person, but a spiritual force.
+This council was called to prove the divinity of the Spirit.

 ### The First Council at Ephesus (AD 431)

 The Council of Nicea resolved that Jesus was both God and man, but there were still questions about the nature of Jesus.
 How much of Him was God and how much was man?
 Did He have two minds?
 Could Jesus have sinned because of the human side?
 Two church leaders gave answers to these types of questions.
 They were Nestorius and Cyril.